pyenphase/pyenphase/docs/usage.md

 ### System_Consumption data

-This is the energy consumption by the house reported by the Envoy, class `EnvoySystemConsumption`.
+This is the energy consumption by the house reported by the Envoy, class [EnvoySystemConsumption](#pyenphase.models.system_consumption.EnvoySystemConsumption).
 It is only available for metered Envoy with installed and configured consumption CT Meter.

 ```python
     data: EnvoyData = await envoy.update()